iridiumCodes/my-100DaysOfCode/r1-log.md

 - APIs - API keys to track the charges for API usage, from commercial services, Documentation, JSON standard

 ### Day 21

+Relational databases need to have a defined schema before we start filling in data

+NoSQL-Non Relational Databases, we can define it as we go, more flexible

+MongoDB is document oriented, uses MongoDB query language